U.S. Tax Information

 Note that being a resident or non-resident for tax purposes is not tied to your immigration status.
 For example, it is possible that a F-1 student is not a resident for tuition purposes (because of your non-immigrant visa status) while being a resident for tax purposes because of the length of time they have lived in the United States..

-The Sprintax software introduced below will do this calculation for you depending upon the accuracy of the information you enter.
-You do not need a special code to access this portion of Sprintax (Step 1) nor will the software let you continue if it is determined you are a resident alien for tax purposes.
-Sprintax can only help non-resident aliens file taxes.
-If Sprintax determines you are a resident alien, the software will recommend other options for completing your tax filing requirement.
+The Sprintax Returns software introduced above will do this calculation for you depending upon the accuracy of the information you enter.
+You do not need a special code to access this portion of Sprintax Returns (Step 1) nor will the software let you continue if it is determined you are a resident alien for tax purposes.
+Sprintax Returns can only help non-resident aliens file taxes.
+If Sprintax Returns determines you are a resident alien, the software will recommend other options for completing your tax filing requirement.

-Even though you did not earn any income in tax year 2023, you must file Form 8843 to complete the federal filing requirement.
-Many students and scholars may be able to complete Form 8843 on their own but you can also use the Sprintax software referenced below by purchasing one of the codes.
+Even though you did not earn any income in tax year 2024, you must file Form 8843 to complete the federal filing requirement.
+Many students and scholars may be able to complete Form 8843 on their own but you can also use the Sprintax Returns software referenced above by purchasing one of the codes.

 Once Form 8843 is complete, you will need to mail it to the address provided on page 3 of Form 8843.

-• W-2 form will be provided to you by each employer you had during tax year 2023.
+- A W-2 form will be provided to you by each employer you had during tax year 2024.

-• Certain types of U.S. income may also create a 1042-S which you may also need to complete your tax filing.
+- Certain types of U.S. income may also create a 1042-S which you may also need to complete your tax filing.
 A 1042-S is normally created in situations where someone has a fellowship or scholarship that provides funding beyond tuition, or someone has taxable income covered by a tax treaty.
-NC State International Compensation and Taxation has confirmed that they have mailed 1042-S documents to all student and scholars who need one.
-If you are owed a 1042-S and do not receive it by Monday, March 25th, email ictquestions@ncsu.edu for assistance.
+NC State International Compensation and Taxation (ICT) is responsible for creating form 1042-S and will be using Sprintax Calculus to create and distribute 1042-S forms this year.
+If you think you are owed a 1042-S form for Tax year 2024 and have already set up your Sprintax Calculus account, make sure that you agree to accept your 1042-S electronically within Sprintax Calculus so there is no delay in getting the form to you once it is ready.
+If you think you are owed a 1042-S form for Tax year 2024 but do not have a Sprintax Calculus account, please reach out to ICT as soon as possible at ictquestions@ncsu.edu.
+The IRS gives a deadline of March 15, 2025 for 1042-S issuance so eligible students and scholars can expect to receive it by that deadline.

-For students and scholars in non-resident alien status, you can use the Sprintax software referenced in the “What resources are available to help with the tax filing process?section above to complete your federal and state tax filing requirement.
-Please note that Sprintax will prepare the documents for you but you will still need to mail them to the appropriate addresses.
+For students and scholars in non-resident alien status, you can use the Sprintax Returns software referenced in the “What resources are available to help with the tax filing process?” section above to complete your federal and state tax filing requirement.
+Please note that Sprintax Returns will prepare the documents for you but you may still need to mail them to the appropriate addresses.

 All international students and scholars must file Form 8843 regardless of whether your scholarship or fellowship qualifies as taxable income.